-The Italian Open Tennis tournament is also known as the Rome Masters 2019.
-The tournament is sponsored by Internazionali BNL, as a result, it has taken on BNL’s name.
+The Italian Open Tennis tournament, known as the Rome Masters or Italian International Championships, is sponsored by Internazionali BNL.
+As a result, it has taken on BNL’s name.
 The tournament is primarily played on clay at the Foro Italico in Rome.

 It was first held in 1930, and the inaugural winners were Bill Tilden and Lili de Alvarez.
 Since its inception, the venues have changed from Milan to Rome to Turin and finally back to Rome.

-In terms of points awarded, since it is a Premier 5 event, 900 points will be awarded to the winning WTA player.
-On the other side of the fence, the winning ATP player will be awarded 1000 points, as it is a Masters 1000 event.
+In terms of points awarded, since it is a Premier 5 event.
+900 points are awarded to the winning WTA player.
+On the other side of the fence, the winning ATP player is awarded 1000 points, as it is a Masters 1000 event.

 |Amelie Mauresmo||2004, 2005|